IGM0937/exerCRUD/README.md

 }
 ```

-- How will you have to alter your overall application in order to have ability to report on account data?
+- How will you have to alter your overall application in order to have the ability to report on account data?
-- Are there any other useful metrics you can pull out as part of the account reporting?
+- Are there any other useful metrics or information you can pull out our your application database as part of the account reporting?
-- Could you find a way to report on all accounts and find totals from the perspective of the bank?
+- Could you find a way to report on all accounts and find totals from the perspective of CRUD_bank?
   - e.g. total amount of all debt, interest earned and so on.